Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Methodology

 \subsection{Depth Camera Integration}

-To the best of our knowledge, no implementation of \ac{MPPI} has yet been integrated with a depth sensor for agile collision avoidance.
-Enabling obstacle avoidance during fast flight requires minimizing the delay between sensor input and control output.
-Instead of constructing and performing obstacle avoidance based on an environment map or processing the input image with a machine learning model~\cite{loquercio2021}, the availability of rollout states $\vect{x}^k_j = ^T$ is used.
+To the best of our knowledge, no \ac{MPPI} implementation has yet been integrated with a depth sensor for agile collision avoidance.
+To minimize delay, we avoid map construction or heavy model processing~\cite{loquercio2021}.
+Instead, we use the available rollout states $\vect{x}^k_j = ^T$.

 The length $L$, width $W$ and height $H$ of the \ac{UAV} are used to define a set

 of all corner points of the \ac{UAV} shifted outwards by a safety multiplier $\epsilon>1$.
 We project each of the corner points as well as the \ac{UAV} center point $\vect{p}_\mathrm{proj} \in \left(\mathcal{H}^k_j \cup \left\{ \vect{p}^k_j \right\}\right)$ onto the latest available depth image to determine if a collision occurs (see \reffig{fig:depth_cam_img}).
 This approach eliminates nearly all sources of latency, with the exception of that introduced by the camera frame rate.